dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 ### Model Representation
 {%
    include margin_note_with_image.html
-   note='A learning algorithm takes in training data and determines the parameters that make the hypothesis most accurately predict a value in Y given a value in X.' src='/img/model.png' alt='Image of how the hypothesis function works with the training data'
+   note='A learning algorithm takes in training data and determines the parameters that make the hypothesis most accurately predict a value in Y. given a value in X.' src='/img/model.png' alt='Image of how the hypothesis function works with the training data'
 %}